smart-data-models/dataModel.Transportation/TransportStation/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be TransportStation'
+      description: NGSI Entity type.
+It has to be TransportStation
       enum:
         - TransportStation
       type: string
       x-ngsi:
         type: Property
     webSite:
-      description: 'Link to the official website for more information..'
+      description: Link to the official website for more information..
       type: string
       x-ngsi:
         type: Property